-The EOF 2 coefficients' diurnal variability is also similar to the cycles for the other Salt Lake Valley data set, although there are significant differences in the EOFs themselves (Figures 4B and 5B).
+The EOF-2 coefficients' diurnal variability is also similar to the cycles for the other Salt Lake Valley dataset, although there are significant differences in the EOFs themselves (Figs. 4b and 5b).
 The median coefficients are slightly positive from about sunset until sunrise.
 Then, they are negative throughout the day, which suggests that EOF 2 is dominated by up-slope flows on both flanks of the Salt Lake Valley during that time.
-In addition, the opposite flows represented by EOF 2 in the northern and southern core of the Valley (Fig. 5B) suggest a southward propagation of the lake breeze during the afternoon.
-A contingency table (Table 2) shows that there are a significant number of cases when the two EOFs are of the same sign and either the lake breeze or the land breeze is reinforced depending on the sign.
-By the nature of their determination, the coefficients are uncorrelated, so the fact that there are similar numbers of cases in each of the boxes of the contingency table is to be expected.
+In addition, the opposite flows represented by EOF 2 in the northern and southern core of the valley (Fig. 5b) suggest a southward propagation of the lake breeze during the afternoon.
+A contingency table (Table 2) shows that there are a significant number of cases in which the two EOFs are of the same sign and either the lake breeze or the land breeze is reinforced, depending on the sign.
+By the nature of their determination, the coefficients are uncorrelated, and so the fact that there are similar numbers of cases in each of the boxes of the contingency table is to be expected.